≡ Menu

 The definition of operating cash flow margin is available here: cash flow margin.

-Tesla’s operating cash flow margin has significantly declined over the last several quarters.
+Tesla’s operating cash flow margin has significantly declined over the last several years.
 In 2022, it average over 20%.
-However, the average figure came at 14% in 2023.
+However, the average figure came at 15% in 2024.

-As of 4Q 2023, Tesla’s operating cash flow margin totaled 13.7%, down considerably from 18.1% a year ago but still an impressive figure by all measures.
+As of 2024, Tesla’s operating cash flow margin totaled 15%, down considerably from the 21% recorded in 2021 but still an impressive figure by all measures.

 At this ratio, Tesla’s operating cash flow margin is comparable to and even exceeds General Motors, as shown in this article – General Motors operating cash flow.